The new Food Information to Consumers legislation Regulation 1169/2011/EC

 more about these changes in the legislation section.
 We will update this FAQ as new information becomes available.

-Requirements for allergen labelling of non-prepacked (loose) foods
+New Requirements for allergen labelling of non-prepacked (loose) foods (from 13 Dec 2014)

 What is the new legal requirement to declare the use of allergenic ingredients in non-prepacked foods?